Skip to main content

 ·11 min read

-The short answer: ashwagandha is one of the few herbal supplements where the clinical evidence is genuinely interesting — but the form you take matters enormously, and most of the products on shelves are not the same thing that was used in the studies.
+Ashwagandha is one of the few herbal supplements where the clinical evidence is genuinely interesting — multiple trials show measurable effects on cortisol, sleep quality, and stress perception.
+However, the form you take matters enormously: most products on shelves are not the same thing used in the studies, making extract type the single most important variable.

 What Ashwagandha Actually Is